 Collagen is the most abundant protein in the body and the main structural protein of connective tissue.
-Supplementing with collagen improves arthritis symptoms and joint health and increases hair growth.
-Read on to see what else collagen benefits as well as how to increase collagen production.
+Supplementing with collagen may improve arthritis symptoms and joint health, while some nutrients may help the body make more of its own collagen.
+Read on to learn more.

 What is Collagen?